averycrespi/vtt-bridge/README.md

 ## Credits

-Logo derived from:

-- dragon by BGBOXXX Design from the Noun Project
+Logo derived from: dragon by BGBOXXX Design from the Noun Project.

 ## License